-A Notice of intended prosecution does not necessarily mean a conviction, if you have been issued with a speeding ticket or fine speak to our motoring law specialists to establish the best course of action and best possible outcome for you.
+A notice of intended prosecution for speeding does not necessarily mean a conviction, if you have been issued with a speeding ticket or fine speak to our motoring law experts to establish the best course of action and best possible outcome for you.

 Click the link to view a range of speeding offence frequently asked questions.

 - Totting up / exceptional hardship